mplumer/budget-max/README.md

 # budget-max

 ## Description
-Social Network API is a NoSQL database application designed to allow users to share thoughts, as well as reactions to those thoughts.
+Budget Tracker API is an Express-based, progressive web application (PWA) designed to allow users to track their budget, whether internet service is available or not.

 ### User Story
 * AS AN avid traveler